SaschaRoemer/ServiceRegistry/README.md

 A playground project inspired by Netflix Eureka.

-ServiceRegistry is implemented in ASP.NET Core 6 Web API.
-It provides a RESTful interface where a service can register itself with name and location.
+ServiceRegistry is implemented as an ASP.NET Core 6 Web API.
+It provides a RESTful interface to  register services with name and location (URL).
 Applications that require a service request the service location.

 ## Service registration and discovery